dannydaley/PopUpTeam/README.md

 `$ npm install`

+6. In a third CLI instance:

+`$ cd kanban-server`

+`$ npm install`

+`$ npx sequelize db:migrate` - This is generally unnecessary (Creates database file)

-6. Now in the current
+7. Now in the current

 `$ npm run dev`

-7. And in the previous instance
+8. And in the previous instance

 `$ npm run dev`

+9. Finally in the third instance

+`$ npm run start`

-9. Finally enter the local URL (http:localhost:3000) into your web browser.
+10. Finally enter the local URL (http:localhost:3000) into your web browser.
 Database functionality can be found (http:localhost:3000/dev)
 Additional if you wish to view the database outside of the source code enter the information found in 'server/config/db.js' into mySQLworkbench as a new connection in the same format it appears here.

 ## Commit Message Key